 The Huntingdon County local planning team assigned a risk factor assessment score of 2.6 to subsidence and sinkhole formation.
 This places the hazard at a high risk factor.
-Figure X - Sinkhole Susceptibility in Pennsylvania illustrates the portions of the Commonwealth of Pennsylvania where sinkholes and subsidence are common.
+Figure 33 - Sinkhole Susceptibility in Pennsylvania illustrates the portions of the Commonwealth of Pennsylvania where sinkholes and subsidence are common.
 The hazard for subsidence and sinkholes in these regions is very high.
 Huntingdon County has a large portion of mining areas and is therefore one of these regions.

 There is no comprehensive list of mine subsidence in Huntingdon County.
 The Pennsylvania Department of Conservation and Natural Resources (PA DCNR) provides an online sinkhole inventory database, which lists a total of 3,619 identified sinkholes in Pennsylvania as of 2024.
-Of these sinkholes zero fall within Huntingdon County.
-The fact that no sinkholes were identified does not necessarily mean there are no sinkholes in Huntingdon County.
+Of these sinkholes, twenty-seven fall within Huntingdon County.
 Additionally, the Pennsylvania Department of Environmental Protection indicates that some small incidences of sinkholes occur several times per week and cause limited damage and that many of these are related to failing infrastructure like water main breaks or collapsed pipes.